NightlyScientist/hotspotLandscapes/readme.md

 Additinally, individual simulations can be executed using main.jl; a list of command-line options can be displayed using

 > julia src/base/main.jl --help

+SI figures for optimal path calculations can be generated in the stand-alone jupyter notebook [src/calculations/hotspot-graph.ipynb](./src/calculations/hotspot-graph.ipynb).